 When viewing a puppy, ask the breeder for evidence of their microchipping and vaccination status, check how often they have been wormed and ask if any screening (such as hip and elbow scoring or genetic testing) has been performed on the pups or their parents.

-Skip the shopping and get everything you need with The Puppy Box!
+Skip the shopping and get everything you need with a Better Puppy Bundle!

 If you're getting set up for your new arrival, you'll need these essentials to get you started:

 Quality puppy food

 Flea and worming treatments

 Assortment of puppy toys

 Collar and lead

 The first 48 hours with a new puppy can be fun but challenging, as your little one will need some time to adjust to their new home.